A Step-by-Step Guide

 For example, if you want to visit Paris, but all the other places you want to see are in the south of France, then flying or taking the train will be a big time-saver.

-Driving between Paris and Marseille can take around nine hours with no stops, but a fast train from Paris Gare de Lyon will train just over three hours.
+Driving between Paris and Marseille can take around nine hours with no stops, but a fast train from Paris Gare de Lyon will take just over three hours.

 Once you arrive, you can pick up a rental car and start your road trip there.